FAA will investigate whether Boeing failed to ensure planes were safe for flights

 While a cause behind the incident has not been revealed, Alaska Airlines and United Airlines reported separately they discovered loose panels on some of their Boeing 737 Max 9 jets.

-The National Transportation Safety Board is also investigating the incident and will look into whether four bolts that were designed to hold the panel in plane were missing when the plane took off.
+The NTSB is also investigating the incident and will look into whether four bolts that were designed to hold the panel in plane were missing when the plane took off.
 The door, which blew off the plane about 16,000 feet above Oregon, is being sent to the NTSB’s Washington, D.C. materials laboratory for further inspection.

 The intact door panel on the right side of the door was examined by the NTSB, though no discrepancies were found.

-Note: This story was updated at 2:41 p.m.